LukeZGD/MeridianFix/README.md

 # MeridianFix
 Meridian is an iOS 10.x Jailbreak for all 64-bit devices.

-MeridianFix is a compilation of builds of Meridian with an updated bootstrap.
+MeridianFix is a compilation of Meridian builds with an updated bootstrap.

 - Uses Cydia Substrate instead of Substitute for tweak injection and compatibility (substrate build only)
 - Installs Zebra v1.1.36 instead of Cydia on initial installation